nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 TODO

 Some things are currently works in progress.
-I need to revise the JavaMail stuff because I'm sure I'm using that incorrectly at the moment.
-I am also wanting to do a better job of the direct actions and work in some sort of automated SEO stuff.
-Sometimes the RSS is a bit wonky, but I'm not quite sure why.
-I'd like to change how I'm handling the property level stuff in the rss anyway.
+I am also wanting to
+do a better job of the direct actions and work in some sort of automated SEO stuff.
 I'm considering adding some ajax-y things, but I think I would rather start that in a new framework.
 I need to add nice calendars for day, week, and year view.
 I'd